Connect with ProQuest

 No, ProQuest no longer provides graduate works to third-party retailers for distribution.
 Our reseller program with Amazon was discontinued in 2014.

-Many researchers want a bound print copy for their personal library and many libraries including the Library of Congress archive microform copies.
-ProQuest offers print and microform formats as purchase options for these reasons.
+Many researchers and academic libraries want a bound print copy for archival purposes.
+ProQuest offers print formats as purchase options for these reasons.
 Authors receive royalty payments on all purchases of their work.
 See above Author royalty question for details.

 Yes, ProQuest pays royalties to authors based on copy sales and usage of dissertations.
 ProQuest pays royalties of 10% of its net revenue from sales of your dissertation or thesis in all formats, including PDF, hardbound, softbound, and microfilm formats.
 We also pay royalties for downloads as part of a ProQuest Dissertation & Theses Global subscription.
 Sales in all formats are added together on an annual basis and checks remitted to authors.
 Royalties are paid when they reach a total of $25.00 USD.
 If royalties in a single year do not reach $25.00 USD, the funds are rolled over to the following year.
 Royalties are not paid if they do not accrue to $25.00 USD after 25 years.
 You must maintain a current address on record with ProQuest to receive royalty.
 For further questions about royalties, or to update your address for future royalty payments, please contact email@example.com.